ampersand-five/mac-setup/README.md

 ## ~/.vimrc File
 - See [vimrc file][vimrc-file]

+## ~/.p10k.zsh File
+- Personal preference, if you have a [.p10k.zsh][p10k-file] file, put it in your home folder now before we do the .zshrc file in the next step as it will install and use p10k and try to configure it, or use the one you have if it is put in the home directory now.

 ## ~/.zshrc File
 - On Mac, zsh will load the /etc/zshrc file first and then the ~/.zshrc file.
     Anything in the ~/.zshrc file overrides the /etc/zshrc file.